Glatzli/model_comparison_codes/README.md

 - maybe is slope calculation false? -> check with richDEM!

 Points:
-- I already deleted old read ins... (the ones I had before regridding?)
-- Do I have to make some further comparisons between the original data & the regridded?
 - How did Manuela interpolate the UM data?
 Manuela already compared qualitatively, I can also look at the code...
-- Now all models are on the same coords, except AROME.
-Should I interpolate that too to have the same errors for all models?
-To have an equal start...

-- writing: Methodology immediately, important to not forget how I've done what!
-- create file with plots and notes!
+- writing: Methodology immediately, important to not forget how I've done what! create file with plots and notes!
 Note what I did and already found!
 - Projections of Models:
 	- AROME:
   	- ICON is in regular lat/lon grid, which doesn't have to be WGS84 conformal.